itcodehery/Project_Wifi/README.md

 ## About

-SiGUI is a lightweight and efficient command-line tool for managing wireless networks.
+SiGUI _(pronounced see-gooey)_ is a lightweight and efficient command-line tool for managing wireless networks.
 It provides a simple and intuitive terminal-based interface for scanning, connecting to, and managing Wi-Fi networks.
 The application is built with Rust, uses the `ratatui` library to create the terminal user interface, and currently works on Windows by using `netsh`.

 This project aims to offer a user-friendly alternative to graphical network managers, ideal for developers, system administrators, and anyone who prefers working in the terminal.